gboeing/osmnx/README.md

 ## Features

-OSMnx is pronounced as the initialism: "oh-ess-em-en-ecks".
+OSMnx is pronounced as the initialism: "oh-ess-em-en-ex".
 It is built on top of [NetworkX](https://networkx.org/) and [GeoPandas](https://geopandas.org/), and interacts with [OpenStreetMap](https://www.openstreetmap.org/) APIs to:

   * Download and model street networks or other networked infrastructure anywhere in the world with a single line of code
   * Download any other spatial geometries (e.g., political boundaries, building footprints, grocery stores, transit stops) as a GeoDataFrame